 Toward the end of the 16th century there was once again a huge increase in olive cultivation.
 Cretan olive oil was in great demand, especially in France where it was used to make soap.
 (Although this industry declined towards the early 20th century, high quality white or green soap made from olive oil is still produced today.)
 Times became much harder under the Turkish occupation due to harsh tax laws and other problems, but olive oil was never in short supply among the Cretan farmers.
 From the beginning to the end of the 18th century, the production of olive oil tripled.

 Since then, the increase in olive oil production has continued.
-At Casa dei Mezzo, we are still following the ancient and noble tradition of Cretan olive oil cultivation.

 Article by Louisa Watson

 Olives are native to the Mediterranean and come in many varieties.
 The trees grow very slowly and live for centuries, blossoming in spring and developing their fruit soon after.
 At first the fruit is a bright green colour, but reddens as it ripens, finally turning black.
 When the olives are ready to be gathered the trees are beaten with sticks and the fallen fruits are gathered in baskets.
 They need to be pressed quickly after being harvested – the best olive oil is pressed on the very same day as the olives are gathered.